seulig/seulig/README.md

 ### IceCube OMSim
 - **Project**: [icecube/OMSim](https://github.com/icecube/OMSim)
 - **Contribution**: [Add WavePID simulation study with photon origin tracking](https://github.com/icecube/OMSim/pull/23)
 - **Description**: Extended the OMSim framework with per-photon origin tracking to analyze photon arrival time distributions from different particle types in IceCube optical modules.
+Embeds into the original framework, can use multithreading, and can be packaged into a container to submit to HPC.
 - **Status**: ✅ Merged
 - **Technologies**: C++, Geant4